-Xinge is a respected researcher in economic and statistical analysis in transportation and labor markets.
-She is the lead author of the Center’s groundbreaking Metrics of Success series, and has led several DOL and TCRP research projects.
+Xinge is a respected practitioner of human capital solutions and senior analyst of labor market trends and workforce analytics.
+She is the lead author of the Center’s groundbreaking Metrics of Success series, and has led several DOT, DOL and TCRP research and implementation projects.
 She holds a Masters in HR and Industrial Relations from Penn State and is a certified Professional in Human Resources.

 Director of Finance

 Liz has 25 years of extensive accounting experience in the public accounting and non-profit sectors.
 She began as an auditor with KPMG Peat Marwick and then spent 15 years with the AFL-CIO Working for America Institute as the Senior Accountant on staff.

-Tia is a Project Manager with first-hand knowledge of the training needs of transit workers, having spent time as a bus operator at the University of Alabama.
-Joining the Center from ATU, where she worked as a contract analyst, Tia holds an MIS and a MPM, which has allowed her to actively work on several of the Center’s technical database and web systems and on project management.
+Tia is a Program Manager with first-hand knowledge of the training needs of transit workers, having spent time as a bus operator at the University of Alabama.
+Joining the Center from ATU, where she worked as a contract analyst, Tia holds an MIS and a MPM, which has allowed her to actively work on several of the Center’s technical database and web systems and on program management.